aiidateam/aiida-core/docs/source/plugins/codtools/index.rst

 * cif_molecule
     Restores molecules from a CIF file.

+* cif_select
+    Read CIFs and print out selected tags with their values.

+* cif_split
+    Split CIF files into separate files with one data\_ section each.

+    This script parses given CIF files to separate the datablocks, so is capable of splitting non-correctly formatted and nested CIF files.

 * cif_split_primitive
     Split CIF files into separate files with one data\_ section each.